Lydia is a solitary witch who has been active in the occult community for 15 years. She is a published writer and visual artist.

 Entering the World of Dreams

-Do you wake up in a haze and have trouble remembering any relevant dream details at all?
+Do you wake up in a haze with no memory of your dreams?
 Have no fear!
-Dream memory is a skill that we can improve and develop over time.
-With the use of a few beneficial techniques, we will be filling our journals with thought-provoking discoveries and learning all kinds of new things about ourselves in no time.
-Perhaps we will even have the great fortune of yielding a prophetic dream which guides us to beneficial things in our waking state.
+Dream memory is a skill to improve and develop over time.
+Improving our ability to remember them can give us a clearer glimpse into our subconscious.
+With the use of a few techniques, you will be filling your dream journal in no time.
+You might even have the great fortune of receiving a prophetic dream.

 Why Remember Your Dreams?